niven01/deploy_certificate/README.md

 #### Example

 The source is up to you.
 It can be attribute or direct from data bag, it is up to you how you get the source.

+For example of using encrypted data bag review `test/fixtures/cookbooks/deploy_certificate_tests/recipes/deploy_cert.rb`

 ##### Install cert only